apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

   - kube-proxy --> X-2 (V1.10 or V1.09 or V1.08)
   - kubectl --> X+1, X, X-1 (V1.11 or V1.10 or V1.09)

+- K8s support last 3 releases, For example by the time it publishes V1.13, V1.10 becomes unsupported

 ### Backup & Restore Methodologies

 video 10 --> 1:40